 As mentioned above, establishing an effective channel for feedback via a digital platform will help make feedback succeed in the long run.

-Nailted is a digital feedback platform that will help you to integrate feedback into ongoing workflows.
-By giving employees a weekly opportunity to recognize each others’ accomplishments, provide optionally anonymous constructive feedback, and engage in 1:1 meetings with managers, Nailted helps normalize feedback so that it becomes a core part of your organization’s culture.
+Nailted is a feedback platform that will help you to integrate feedback into ongoing workflows.
+By giving employees a weekly opportunity to recognize each others’ accomplishments, provide optionally anonymous constructive feedback, and engage in a 1:1 meeting with their managers, Nailted helps normalize feedback so that it becomes a core part of your organization’s culture.

 The result, of course, is that you get to reap the benefits of feedback: improved performance and productivity increased employee engagement and satisfaction, and a stronger, more efficient organization.